jhpyle/docassemble/_docs/objects.md

 the [`.object_possessive()`] method to refer to the object in human-readable format.

+# Writing your own classes

+You can write and use your own classes in **docassemble**.
+The

 # Extending existing classes

 If you want to add a method to an existing **docassemble** class, such